-The Directors are responsible for the preparation of the Financial Statements of the Company to present a true and fair view of the state of its affairs.
+The Directors are responsible for the preparation and presentation of the Financial Statements of the Company to giving a true and fair view of the state of its affairs.

-The Statement of Directors' Responsibility for Financial Reporting is given on page 43 which forms an integral part of the Annual Report of the Board of Directors.
+The Statement of Directors' Responsibility for Financial Reporting is given on page 41 which forms an integral part of the Annual Report of the Board of Directors.